 Whilst a new authority brings lots of opportunities and excitement, there are inevitably matters that will arise from the abolished councils which the new authority will have to deal with.
 My advice would be to ensure that there are robust processes for understanding any high risk matters with those councils and senior officers should be accountable for resolving as many issues as possible to give the new authority the best start.

-Adele Wylie, Director of Legal & Democratic (Monitoring Officer) - North Northamptonshire Council
+Adele Wylie, Chief Executive - North Northamptonshire Council

 Follow us and join our online discussion using #LGReform

 Introduction

 Local government reform has been impacted by financial and political factors over a number of years.